ansys/grantami-serverapi-openapi/README.md

 Once the tag is pushed to GitHub, a workflow will build and publish the release.

-## Direct use
+## Using this package directly

 As stated above, direct use of this package is unsupported.
-The recommended approach is to use the idiomatic dedicated libraries.
+The recommended approach is to use the idiomatic libraries written for specific API areas.
-We do understand that internal or external users might want to experiment with GRANTA MI Server API functionality that is not exposed via an idiomatic python library.
-To that extent, the following code snippet demonstrates how to perform the minimal setup required to perform query the API using this library.
+We do understand that internal or external users might want to experiment with Granta MI Server API functionality that is not exposed via an idiomatic python library.
+To that extent, the following code snippet demonstrates how to perform the minimal setup required to interact with the API using this library.

 ```python
 from typing import Optional